CDN Status Codes Report

-- Go to your Control Panel > Metrics > CDN menu.
+- Go to your Control Panel > Metrics > Status Codes menu.

-Frequency - select the frequency type (one minute, one hour or one day) from the drop-down menu
+Frequency - select the frequency type (one minute, one hour, or one day)

 CDN resource - choose the CDN resource for which you want to view the statistics

-Time period - select period start and end date
+Time period - select the period start and end dates

 - Click the Apply button.
 You will get the statistics chart and two tables:

 - The chart shows the number of requests with different error codes for the selected period.